00BUKU/Tamagotchi/Tamagotchi/Tamagotchi User Story.md

 Should any of the EAT SLEEP PLAY counters decrease to 0 (zero) the user's pet will die and the game will end.

+If User can keep pet alive until age 100, the User will win the game.